QUANT & QUAL Conference Keynotes

 He has focused his research on examining the relationship between college and its influence on student learning and democratic outcomes.
 To support the study of college and its impact on student development and learning, he has been awarded over 20 million dollars in funding from sources including the United States Department of Education; the Ewing Marion Kauffman Foundation; the Merrifield Family Trust; the National Science Foundation and an anonymous non-religiously affiliated organization with interests in social cooperation.
 He is the current editor of the Digest of Recent Research.
 He has been on the editorial boards of the Journal of Higher Education, Research in Higher Education, and the Journal of College Student Development.
 He recently received the American Educational Research Association Religion and Education SIG Emerging Scholar Award.
 He was also recognized as a Diamond Honoree by ACPA-College Student Educators International.

-Leslie Moore, PhD (she/her) is an Associate Professor of Foreign, Second and Multilingual Language Education and Language, Education and Society in the Department of Teaching and Learning, College of Education and Human Ecology, at The Ohio State University.
+Leslie C. Moore, PhD (she/her) is an Associate Professor of Foreign, Second and Multilingual Language Education and Language, Education and Society in the Department of Teaching and Learning, College of Education and Human Ecology, at The Ohio State University.
 Dr. Moore is an applied linguist and a linguistic anthropologist.
 Her research examines the social and cultural patterning of learning and language development in communities whose members use multiple languages and participate in multiple learning traditions.
 Dr. Moore has three overarching goals in studying children’s educational experiences and developmental trajectories as learners and users of multiple codes across contexts: (1) to expand and deepen our understanding of diverse community practices of language use, teaching, and learning and how they vary across time and space; (2) to contribute to the empirical and theoretical bases on which formal and informal education may be made more effective for children learning in an additional language or variety of a language by understanding and drawing upon the repertoires of practice they develop across multiple sites and activities; and (3) to participate in and contribute to the translation of research into educational practice.
 Her research in Ohio, Cameroon, and the Netherlands has been funded by the National Science Foundation, the Ford Foundation, the Spencer Foundation, and Fulbright.
 Dr. Moore is currently engaged in two projects: a study of informal science learning for dual language learners from diverse cultural and linguistic backgrounds (in collaboration with COSI, our local science center) and a study of adult assessments of Black children’s narrative language (with Dr. Monique Mills, Speech and Hearing Scientist, University of Houston).

 Tim San Pedro, PhD (he/him) is an Associate Professor of Multicultural and Equity Studies in Education, College of Education and Human Ecology, at The Ohio State University.
 Dr. San Pedro’s scholarship focuses on the intricate link between motivation, engagement, and identity construction to curricula and pedagogical practices that re-center content and conversations upon Indigenous histories, knowledges, and literacies.
 His work forwards Culturally Sustaining, Humanizing, and Indigenous Pedagogies and Methodologies.

-Winston Thompson, PhD (he/him) is an Assistant Professor of Philosophy of Education within the College of Education and Human Ecology at The Ohio State University and an internationally regarded philosopher of education concerned with social, political, and ethical issues related to justice and education.
+Winston Thompson, PhD (he/him) is an Associate Professor of Philosophy of Education within the College of Education and Human Ecology at The Ohio State University and an internationally regarded philosopher of education concerned with social, political, and ethical issues related to justice and education.
 Before coming to OSU, he was a faculty member at New York University, Hofstra University, and the University of New Hampshire.
 In 2016-17, Dr. Thompson was a Fellow-in-Residence at the Edmond J. Safra Center for Ethics at Harvard University.
 He is on the Executive Board of the Association for Moral Education and is the Immediate Past President of the New England Philosophy of Education Society.
 Dr. Thompson’s scholarship focuses upon normative ethical and social/political questions of justice, education, and the public good, with recent efforts analyzing dilemmas of educational policy.
 His work has appeared in Educational Theory, Philosophy of Education, Teachers College Record, The Journal of Philosophy of Education, Educational Philosophy and Theory, and Studies in Philosophy and Education.
 Dr. Thompson is currently working on a book project that takes the mainstream view of the relationship between education and politics to 1) cheapen our sense of justice in education and 2) imperil our understanding of the political essence of justice in public life.
 By enlarging the mainstream view of this relationship and asking what is owed to persons and polities as a matter of educational, rather than only political, justice, this project explores a renewed approach to the very core of democracy within pluralistic societies.
 This work gives special attention to ethical dilemmas of identity related to race, immigration, and citizenship.
 Dr. Thompson received his PhD (with distinction) in Philosophy and Education from Teachers College, Columbia University.

 Verónica Vélez, PhD (she/her) is an Associate Professor in the Woodring College of Education at Western Washington University (WWU).
 She is the Founding Director of WWU’s Education and Social Justice Minor.
 Her research is grounded in Critical Race Theory (CRT), Latinx Critical Theory (LatCrit), Radical Cartography, and Chicana Feminist Epistemologies.
 Influenced and inspired by these varied, but interrelated frameworks, she pioneered Critical Race Spatial Analysis (CRSA), a framework and methodological approach that seeks to deepen a spatial consciousness and expand the use of geographic information systems (GIS) in critical race research in education.
 As a result of this work, Dr. Vélez will be featured in the second volume of ESRI Press’s Women and GIS: Mapping Their Stories.
 In addition, she has published in multiple academic journals including Educational Forum, Harvard Educational Review, Association of Mexican American Educators Journal, and Race, Ethnicity, and Education, and has contributed several chapters to edited anthologies.
 She recently co-edited a special issue in Race, Ethnicity, and Education on “QuantCrit,” a methodological subfield of CRT that troubles the decontextualized and color-evasive nature of quantitative research in education and posits quantitative methods for racial justice.